JohannesMP/com.johannesmp.blog/_posts/2017-02-12-Quick-SSH-Workflow-tips.md

 ## 5. Customize your _**.bashrc**_ file

-Speaking of `~/.bashrc`, there are several useful things you can do here.

-`.bashrc` is a startup script located in a user's home directory that is run when they log in.
-It defines things like what the part of their console to the left of the `$` looks like.
+Speaking of `.bashrc`, it is a startup script located in a user's home directory that is run when they log in.
+It sets up settings, such as what the part of their console to the left of the `$` looks like.

 As previously mentioned, any change you make to a `.bashrc` file will only take effect when it is reloaded, either by relogging or typing `source path/to/file`.